 The Dasher market is always local.
 Here in the San Francisco Bay Area, customers have high disposable income (good), a tight labor market (good), and a culture that embraces techy things like ordering delivery through your phone (good).

 I imagine that our area is one of the highest-earning markets for Dashers, if not THE highest.
-Plus, what’s the point of making close to minimum wage when housing looks like THIS?

 Our area is busy enough that I can ‘Dash Now’ — spontaneously sign into a region – 99% of the time.
 Apparently, around here there’s ALWAYS a need for a few extra Dashers.